arung-northwestern/pacmof/README.rst

         data = pacmof.get_charges_single_large(path_to_cif, create_cif=False)

-Please refer to the docstring from help() to see the options on the output CIF file and to use a different machine learning model other than the pre-trained one.
+    Note: Please refer to the docstring from help() to see the options on writing the output CIF file and to use a different machine learning model other than the pre-trained one.

 - Calculations on a list of CIFs in parallel